ebrugulec/business-meeting-phrases/README.md

 - Could you repeat what you just said?
 I missed it.
 - I'm sorry, could you repeat the last thing you said?
 I didn't hear it.
 - Could you explain that in another way, please?
-- I'm afraid I didn’t get that.

-## How to interrupt someone in a meeting? :mega:
+## How to interrupt in meetings politely :mega:

 - Excuse me, but I have a quick question.
 - I'm sorry to interrupt, but I have something to add.